Virtual offers – Digital museum visits and more

 There are daily backstage tours to give you a look behind the scenes, including viewings of the workshops where not only do they build the sets, they also boil up beetroot to make fake blood.
 There is then just enough time before the evening’s performance to wander through Worms along the Rhine promenade, past the rose garden and head for the beach bar.
 The feel is somewhere between the Rhine and the Caribbean, with loungers where you can enjoy a cold beer or a brightly-coloured cocktail and chat about the Nibelungen.
 After slaying a fearful dragon and seizing the massive treasure of the Nibelungen, young Siegfried from Xanten comes to the royal court in Worms to marry Kriemhild.
 Thus begins the part of the Nibelungen saga that is set in Worms.
 It does not end well: Siegfried dies and Hagen von Tronje plunges the gold treasure into the Rhine, an act commemorated by a bronze statue of him on the banks of the river.
 It becomes clear to some people that they are not as familiar as they would like to think with the Nibelungen saga about Siegfried, Hagen, Kriemhild and Brünhild, which was written in poem form in 1200.
 This is no problem in Worms, home of the multimedia Nibelungen Museum in the Staufian city walls, which explains all aspects of the heroic epic through sound, pictures and words.

 One of the most beautiful buildings in Worms is the late Romanesque Andreasstift collegiate church on Weckerlingsplatz, which is home to the city museum.
-It has undergone extensive renovation and is now radiant, just in time for the reopening and the state exhibition ‘Here I stand.
-Conscience and Protest – 1521 to 2021’ on 3 July 2021.
+It has undergone extensive renovation but is now radiant since the beginning of July 2021.

 In Heylshof Gardens, they are putting the final touches to the culinary warm-up for the “Genuss im Park” festival dinner.
 The event is also open to walk-ins, who can dine à la carte or enjoy a gourmet menu.
 The park is open from 17:30, and even if you do not want to see the performance, you can enjoy the atmosphere of the Heylshof Gardens, with a variety of live music and award-winning wines from Rhenish Hesse.
 At one hour before sunset, the performance of the story of the Nibelungen begins, a story that will never grow old in Worms.